concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/eks-compute.md

-# Add compute resources to your EKS Cluster for Concurrent
+# 1. Add compute resources to your EKS Cluster for Concurrent

 Compute resources need to be added to your EKS cluster.
 This can be accomplished using **node groups** or **Fargate Profiles**

-## Option 1: Create node groups
+## 1.1.
+Option 1: Create node groups

 Concurrent uses the following node groups:

-### system
+### 1.1.1. system node group

 This node group is used for running the bootstrap container.
 Bootstrap is a system component that builds the worker container image and kicks of the kubernetes job for the worker node.